ilgiz-almv/trading_indicators_dashboard/README.md

 ## 🔧 Workflow
 1. **Fetching Data**:
-   - Original trading data is collected via Binance API (handled in a separate project).
+   - Original trading data is collected via Binance API using the project: https://github.com/ilgiz-almv/binance_utils
    - Data includes timestamp, price, volume, market delta and other parameters.
 2. **Indicator Calculation (Proprietary Logic - Not Included)**:
    - The fetched data is processed with custom-built functions to compute trading indicators.